-Most lists of "super foods" don't include beetroot juice, but maybe they should.
+Most lists of "super foods" don't include beet juice, or beetroot juice as it's called in some countries, but maybe they should.

 Why?
 Beets are rich in natural chemicals called nitrates.
 Through a chain reaction, your body changes nitrates into nitric oxide, which helps with blood flow and blood pressure.